 The object vane consists of a metal frame hinged to the box.
 In the center of this metal frame is fixed a vertical horse hair or a tine wire or silk thread.

-When the instrument is not in use the object vane may be folded over the glass lid, covering the top of the box.
+When the prismatic compass is not in use the object vane may be folded over the glass lid, covering the top of the box.

 When the object vane is folded over the glass lid, it presses a lifting pin which lifts the magnetic needle above the pivot and keeps it against the glass lid.